MR defaecography is a dynamic study for evaluation of the pelvic floor and pelvic organ prolapse.

-Axial, coronal and sagittal T2W sequence images of the pelvis are acquired to assess for structural abnormalities of the pelvic viscera and musculature.
+Axial, coronal and sagittal T2W sequences of the pelvis are acquired to assess for structural abnormalities of the pelvic viscera and musculature.

-The dynamic study is carried out by acquiring cine images in the sagittal plane with Tru-Fisp (Siemens) sequence.
+The dynamic study is carried out by acquiring cine images in the sagittal plane with a steady state sequence.
 This is similar to the sequence used for cardiac imaging.
-The dynamic sequences are acquired during straining, squeezing and evacuation.
-Prior to the evacuation sequence, 100-150 ml of ultrasound gel is instilled per rectum.
+The dynamic sequences are acquired during squeezing, straining and evacuation.
+Prior to the evacuation sequence, 100-150 mL of ultrasound gel is instilled per rectum.
 Ultrasound gel is used as it is easy to acquire, manipulate into syringes, and is clearly seen on the cine sequences.

 After the acquisition of the appropriate images, the following lines are drawn and measurements are taken for evaluation and assessment of the outcome of this study.

 - pubococcygeal line - a line joining the inferior aspect of the pubic symphysis to the last coccygeal joint

 - H line - corresponds to the AP diameter of the hiatus